 What is an ABA Therapist?

-Applied Behavior Analysis and Communication
+Applied Behavioral Analysis and Communication

 For example, an autistic child may have difficulty progessing because of their behavior.
 They may also begin “acting out” because of their frustration at their lack of communication skills.
 Behavior can be the cause of language issues; however, language issues can be the root cause of undesirable behavior.
 It can be difficult to tell which came first.
 This is part of the job of a therapist with an ABA degree.